 5. Help In Weight Loss

 Oranges are low in calories, which is one reason they are a great addition to a weight loss diet.
 And they are filled with dietary fiber, which controls your appetite and discourages binging.

-And like we say, orange peels also contain vitamin C that is known to burn fat.
+Orange peels also contain vitamin C that is known to help burn fat.

 6. Boost Eye Health